heymichellemac/heymichellemac-hugo/content/blog/2021/03/book-hooked-nir-eyal.md

         - Being connected with others via social media offers this interaction with others.
         - We become hooked on what updates from others we'll find when we refresh our feed.
 We don't know what to expect so we keep coming back for more.
     2. Rewards Of The Hunt
-        - The feed (Twitter, Facebook, Reddit) is this reward in action.
+        - The social media feed is this reward in action.
         - We are compelled to hunt for new, exciting, fun things throughout our feed which is why we can end up endlessly scrolling for ages without realizing.
     3. Rewards Of The Self
         - Rewards we seek to make us happier or more satisfied.